TheOdinProject/curriculum/getting_hired/applying_and_interviewing/applying.md

 <div class="lesson-note" markdown="1>

-Note: This is NOT an excuse to procrastinate or only send out one application a day.
+This is NOT an excuse to procrastinate or only send out one application a day.
 You should have a definite goal for number of applications per day.
 3?
 5?
 10?

 </div>